-DEVELOPMENTS FOR THE ELDERLY AND PERSONS WITH DISABILITIES: Eligibility for these developments is limited to families defined as Elderly or Persons with Disabilities -- individuals aged sixty-two (62) or older or who are persons with disabilities; families whose head or spouse is at least sixty-two (62) years of age or a person with disabilities; two or more elderly or persons with disabilities living together or one or more such persons living with one or more live-in-aides.
+DEVELOPMENTS FOR THE ELDERLY AND PERSONS WITH DISABILITIES: Eligibility for these developments is limited to families defined as Elderly or Persons with Disabilities -- individuals aged sixty-two (62) or older or who are persons with disabilities; families whose head of household or spouse is at least sixty-two (62) years of age or a person with disabilities; two or more elderly or persons with disabilities living together or one or more such persons living with one or more live-in-aides.

-These developments include the O'Malley, Kalivas, Pariseau, Burns, and Gallen Highrises; our Tarrytown Road development; various scattered sites throughout Manchester; and the Mary Gale Apartments, Brown School Apartments, Laurette Sweeney Apartments and So.
-Main Street Apartments (project-based voucher developments - residency limited to HCV income eligibility).
+The public housing developments include the O'Malley, Kalivas, Pariseau, Burns, and Gallen high-rise buildings, and various scattered sites throughout Manchester, NH.

+The other housing options include Tarrytown Road Apartments (income-restricted) and the Mary Gale Apartments, Brown School Apartments, Laurette Sweeney Apartments and So.
+Main Street Apartments (income- and age-restricted, PBV).